GarrettKucinski/REST-API-ExpressServer/README.md

 ```
 npm install
 ```

-Once that completes run
+Once that completes run the following in the root of the project.
 ```
 npm start
 ```
-in the root of the project.

-To run the tests, please be sure to have the express server running as well as mongo and run
+To run the tests, please be sure to have the express server running as well as mongo and run the following in your console
 ```
 npm test
 ```
-in your console